Marcdertiger/UNB-ECE-Robotics-Competition-Platform/README.md

 Architecture 1 Diagram
 ![Architecture 1 Diagram](https://raw.githubusercontent.com/Marcdertiger/UNB-ECE-Robotics-Competition-Platform/master/Markus/Architecture/Architecture%201/Architecture1_Test_1_Diagram.jpg?token=ANNZ91LQHQdlTjavMzQDaMcSpjS0cLfzks5Xqy3ewA%3D%3D)
+Note: The pub/sub between the server_client and the controller is not present in the architecture.
+The controller sends data
+	based on time intervals to the PS3_client instead.
 # Architecture 2 Test 1 Notes:

 1. The ability to exchange information as per the architecture 2 diagaram has been verified.